Lower cost to get started

 Your team can spend less time on repetitive first-line calls and more time on real work.

 For many small businesses, yes.
-AI is often a much lower-cost way to improve first-line call handling thereby avoiding hiring reception staff costs.
+AI is often a lower-cost way to improve first-line call handling before taking on reception staff costs.

 Yes.
 It can support booking-style call flows and help reduce missed booking opportunities.